sonic-net/SONiC/bfd/BFD_Enhancement_HLD.md

 # 6 Warm Boot Support
 Planned/unplanned warm-boot of a BGP container can be achieved by running BGP in GR mode.

 When BGP container is rebooted, remote BGP neighbour enters GR helper mode when BFD indicate timeout and GR helper mode is enabled.
-In GR helper mode remote BGP neighbor will not delete the routes learnt through BGP neighbour and keep the forwarding plane intact until GR timeout.
+If the flag in BFD control packet indicate that the BFD in remote neighbour is not control plane independent, BFD session down event can be a trigger to BGP to enter helper mode.
+In GR helper mode remote BGP neighbor should not delete the routes learnt through BGP neighbour and keep the forwarding plane intact until GR timeout.
 After warm-boot is completed BGP will re-establish all the sessions and trigger BFD to establish corresponding BFD sessions.

 # 7 BFD packet trapping to CPU